 An open-loop system identification extracts a mathematical model of an electromechanical system from a frequency response.
 The obtained model is then used during the auto-tuning procedure.

-Position and velocity signals are present and give sensible data
+Position and velocity signals are present and output sensible data.

 Using a Chopper Board is strongly recommended to prevent hardware damage

-If the system is highly non-linear, the identified model might differ from reality
+If the system is highly non-linear, the identified model might differ from the reality.

 The accurate frequency response of the system can be obtained only for frequencies up to 100 Hz due to communication limitations.